 When you are working on sleep, you generally want better nighttime sleep AND better naps.
 But can one method achieve both?
 Can the kind of sleep training method you choose work for nights but not for naps, or vice versa?
 Do you need to follow a separate set of sleep "rules" for naps than you follow for nights?
 The answer is often yes - and that especially applies to those of you who may be using a cry it out sleep training approach.
 Keep reading for details!
 Sleep Training: Naps vs.

 Crying during sleep training is a touchy subject, but it's one that's worth addressing.
 Why?
 Because most parents aren't aware that crying during sleep training is a spectrum.
 Many families who are new to The Baby Sleep Site® mistakenly assume that sleep training is nothing BUT crying....heartbreaking, seemingly endless crying.
 However, while a very small percentage of parents are okay with nonstop crying, the vast majority aren't.
-Most of the parents with whom we work accept that there
+Most of the parents with whom we work accept

 We've said a lot over the years about cry it out sleep training methods: we've defined cry it out and shared ages to try it (if you feel so led), differences between controlled crying and cry it out, how to determine if you should try cry it out, and whether or not cry it out will change your baby's personality.
 But nevertheless, this is a topic that we get lots of questions about in our Helpdesk.
 Specifically, lots of parents ask us when they should/shouldn't try cry it out, and how cry it